inquiring minds may want to know…

 How can I find out more about Camp Ten Oaks?

-If you want to find out more about camp, please feel free to send us an email or give us a call at 613-614-1537.
+If you want to find out more about camp, please feel free to contact us.
 We would be happy to speak with you to answer specific questions that you or your child may have, and to learn more about your child’s needs and desires for their summer experience.